cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

-The operator will generate the configuration parameters required for this feature to work in case a recovery target is specified, like in the following example that uses a recovery object stored in Azure:
+The operator will generate the configuration parameters required for this feature to work in case a recovery target is specified, like in the following example that uses a recovery object stored in Azure and a timestamp based
+goal:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1